Team-Projects-4/Image-Encryption-Hashing/README.md

 5. If hash doesn't match retransmit, if hash matches tranmission worked.
 6. Decrypt all encrypted images.

-Images will be stored in image_dir.

-Encrypted images will be stored in enc_image_dir.

-Decrypted images will be stored in dec_image_dir.

-Image hashes will be stored in hashed_image_dir.

 # Scripts

 Scripts must be ran with sudo ./"scriptname".sh